The central heat trace on large compact classical groups: Asymptotic expansion of the heat trace

 \emph{Step 2.} We perform a Taylor expansion of the exponential term for fixed $\alpha$ and $\beta$ and show that the remainder is negligible.
-The key point will be to use the lower bound on $F_N$ obtained in Lemma \ref{lem:lb-casimirs}.
+The key point will be to use the lower bound on $F_N$ obtained Lemma \ref{lem:lb-casimirs}.
+In this case,